loneconstruct/curation-project/README.md

 ![Godot](https://upload.wikimedia.org/wikipedia/commons/e/e3/Godot3.4.png)

 ## 3. LibreOffice
 [LibreOffice](https://www.libreoffice.org/) gives you all the functionality of popular office software as seen from companies like Microsoft or Google.
 You can make documents, spreadsheets, presentations, etc, and it even has cross-compatibility with proprietary formats (such as Microsoft's docx).
+There are many extensions available to download for LibreOffice that allow you to extend the capabilities of the software.

 ![LibreOffice](https://cdn.fosstodon.org/media_attachments/files/110/694/627/646/411/115/original/c72987d48147fe99.png)

 ## 4. Krita
 [Krita](https://krita.org/en/) is an excellent digital art program that comes with all the features you'd hope for in drawing software.
+The program has a wide variety of brushes, filters, and blend modes out of the box.
+As with every other program in this list, you can install plugins to extend Krita's functionality and features.

 ![Krita](https://cdn.kde.org/screenshots/krita/splash.png)

 ## 5. Inkscape
 [Inkscape](https://inkscape.org/) is a great alternative to programs like Adobe Illustrator for vector graphic design.
-While it may lack some of the extra features found in programs like Illustrator, it is extremely powerful and intuitively designed for working with curves and shapes.
+It is highly powerful and intuitively designed for working with curves and shapes.
+Inkscape extensions allow you to, as you probably already guessed, extend the functionality of the software even further.

 ![Inkscape](https://wiki.inkscape.org/wiki/images/b/b8/Outline_Overlay_Preview.png)